Arizona vs. Michigan State: Odds, spread, over/under - November 23

 Arizona vs. Michigan State: Odds, spread, over/under and other Vegas lines - November 23

-The Arizona Wildcats (5-0) welcome in the Michigan State Spartans (3-2) after winning four straight home games.
-It begins at 4:00 PM ET on Thursday, November 23, 2023.
+The Arizona Wildcats (5-0) will attempt to extend a five-game winning streak when they host the Michigan State Spartans (3-2) at 4:00 PM ET on Thursday, November 23, 2023 at Acrisure Arena.
+The matchup airs on FOX.

-In this article, you will take a look at the spread and odds across multiple sportsbooks for the Arizona vs. Michigan State matchup.
+You can find odds, spreads, over/unders and more across multiple sportsbooks for the Arizona vs. Michigan State matchup in this article.

 Arizona vs. Michigan State Game Info